-A feasibility study can help you assess your business' candidacy relative to this powerful and flexible platform.
-Some organizations - like Reinsurance Specialties - provides one-on-one consultation complimentary (no charge).
-Feasibility studies will help you understand recommended structure, testimonials from peers within your industry and more.
+A feasibility study can help you assess your business' candidacy relative to industry, gross revenues, predictive risk profiles, current P&C coverage, and more.
+Some organizations - like Reinsurance Specialties™ - provide one-on-one consultation complimentary (no charge).
+Feasibility studies (Company Assessment) will help you better understand recommended structure options, next steps and can include client testimonials and/or redacted actuarial samples from peers within your industry and more.

-Select the Type of Captive Insurance Plan
+Select the Type of Reinsurance Plan

-How large does your business need to be to enjoy benefits of a captive?
-There are no strict rules, but generally speaking, companies who can remit $10,000 per month or more into their insurance company will appreciate the value, flexibility and direct benefits.
+How large does your business need to be to enjoy benefits of Reinsurance?
+There are no strict rules, but generally speaking, companies who can remit $20,000 per month or more into their insurance company will appreciate the value, flexibility and direct benefits.

 Leverage an Actuarial Study